 Provide input on pre-service teacher performance assessment (edTPA)

 Provide input on new teacher/employer survey to reflect all teachers’ ability to effectively address students with special education needs.

 Interested in learning more about reform efforts in Connecticut?
 Contact one of our CEEDAR agency representatives.

 Connecticut Department of Education

 Southern Connecticut State University

 This website was produced under U.S. Department of Education, Office of Special Education Programs, Award No. H325A120003.
-Bonnie Jones and David Guardino serve as the project officers.
+David Guardino serves as the project officer.
 The views expressed herein do not necessarily represent the positions or polices of the U.S. Department of Education.
 No official endorsement by the U.S. Department of Education of any product, commodity, service, or enterprise mentioned in this website is intended or should be inferred.